manjula18/fampay_youtube/README.md

 ## Roadmap

 - Add Cronjob in place of threading for calling YouTube search api
-- Add dashboard to view the data
+- Add dashboard to view and interact with the data built on top of the API
 - Optimize search api, so that it can search videos containing partial match: For this either we can search in the db with splitting the filter value and then searching in the db with and parameter, or we can store reverse indexes in another table with id associated with this and ony respond with the ids which are common.

-- Use some online db to store the data
+- Use an online db to store the data

 ## Contact

 Manjula Choudhary - manjulachoudhary18@gmail.com

 Project Link: https://github.com/manjula18/fampay_youtube